-A car can get damaged hundreds of different ways.
-A golf ball, baseball, soccer ball and others can all cause damage to a vehicle if it makes contact with enough speed.
-It is not uncommon for a car to get damaged by a ball at a sporting event or in the neighborhood pickup game.
+A car can be damaged in hundreds of different ways.
+A golf ball, baseball, soccer ball, and others can all cause damage to a vehicle if they make contact with enough speed.
+It is not uncommon for a car to get hit by a ball at a sporting event or during the neighborhood pickup game.

 File a Claim on Car Insurance

-A claim can be filed on your car insurance policy if you have comprehensive coverage listed at the time the vehicle is damaged.
-Your deductible will apply.
+You can file a claim on your car insurance policy if you have comprehensive coverage listed at the time the vehicle is damaged.
+Your comprehensive deductible will apply.
 If the damage sustained to the vehicle is lower than the deductible, your insurance will not pay any money for repairs.

 Many insurance carriers do not surcharge for comprehensive claims.
-Lots do begin surcharging if you file three comprehensive claims in a three year period.
-While some insurance carriers surcharge for all claims including comprehensive.
+Many do begin surcharging if you file three comprehensive claims in a three year period, however, and some insurance carriers surcharge for all claims including comprehensive.
 It is best to check with your insurance carrier to verify how they handle surcharging for different types of claims.

-Damage Occurs at Baseball Stadium or Golf Course
+Damage Occurs at a Baseball Stadium or Golf Course

-It certainly would not hurt to bring it to the stadium or golf courses attention.
-If they did not provide proper netting or other necessary safety measures, you could lawyer up and potentially have a case.
-Even though this may be a frustrating situation, hopefully, the cost of the damage will not warrant these steps—it will be more hassle than it's worth.
+It certainly would not hurt to bring it to the stadium or golf course's attention.
+If they did not provide proper netting or other necessary safety measures, you could bring in a lawyer and potentially have a case.
+In most cases, though, the cost of the damage won't warrant these steps—it will be more hassle than it's worth.

 Expect to pay for repairs yourself.
-You will either have to pay out of your own pocket or by filing a claim on your car insurance policy.
-If the at-fault party comes forward or is caught red-handed, hopefully, the moral obligation will take over and they will volunteer to cover the damages.
-Remember accidents happen and sometimes it is not worth the hassle and frustration to chase down the at-fault party.
+You will most likely either have to pay out of your own pocket or by filing a claim on your car insurance policy.
+You can hope that, if the at-fault party comes forward or is caught red-handed, the moral obligation will take over, and they will volunteer to cover the damages.
+But accidents happen, and sometimes it is not worth the hassle and frustration to chase down the at-fault party.